richardvenneman/appsignal-docs/source/support/operating-systems.html.md

 If your system uses an older libc version than we compile against you will experience problems installing or running the AppSignal agent.
 If this is the case you can instead opt-in to the musl build, which doesn't have this issue.
 This should no longer be a problem for AppSignal Ruby gem `v2.4.1` & Elixir package `v1.4.3` and higher, automatic detection for older libc versions was added and it will automatically switch to the musl build.

-**Warning**: When an older libc version is detected or the musl build is selected manually, JRuby is not supported.
-It requires a dynamic build of the AppSignal extension, which is not supported for the musl build.
+**Warning**: When an older libc version is detected or the musl build is selected manually, a dynamic build will be used.
+For JRuby this is supported since Ruby gem `2.8.0`.
+This scenario requires a dynamic build of the AppSignal extension, which was not previously supported for the musl build.

 To opt-in to the musl build manually, add the `APPSIGNAL_BUILD_FOR_MUSL` environment variable to your system environment before installing AppSignal and compiling your application.